akramsiddiqui2007/ConciergeX_agentic_ai/README.md

 ConciergeX is a multi-agent agentic AI system built using the Google Agent Development Kit (ADK) and the Gemini-2.5-Flash-Lite model.
 It acts as a personal learning and travel planning concierge capable of:

-- Creating multi-week study plans
+- Creating multi-week study or travel plans
 - Converting weekly plans into daily agendas
 - Managing personal tasks
 - Enforcing hard and soft guardrails
 - Using memory for personalization
 - Passing a structured evaluation suite

-This project demonstrates multi-agent orchestration, tool-calling, memory usage, guardrails, and evaluation.
+This project demonstrates multi-agent orchestration, tool-calling, memory usage, guardrails, evaluation and A2A agent capabilities.

 ---